chevcast/hearthstone-log-watcher/README.md

 ## Planned

 Right now the log watcher only emits three events.
 The Hearthstone log contains A LOT of data and I believe there are a lot more events that this module *could* emit.
 For example, I believe there is enough data in the log to even track the damage/buff states of the minions in play.
 I'm going to experiment with the log more and see if I can pull out more useful data and provide useful events.

+## Frequently Asked Questions

+#### Q. How do I see all the cards in my deck?

+A. This module doesn't provide any functionality like that.
+This is just a log watcher that emits events that describe what it sees happening in the log.
+If you're building a deck tracker, you'll want to provide some kind of *deck builder* where users can fill out their deck beforehand.
+One helpful tool for this is [HearthstoneJSON.com](http://hearthstonejson.com/) where you can get a JSON blob of all the Hearthstone card data.
+You could use that JSON data to do a card name autocomplete input, making it super easy for users to build their deck in your tool.